PRC License Renewal: How to Renew Your PRC License

 3. Selected "Renewal" and verified her information

-4. Entered CPD units earned and uploaded certificates
+4. Encoded CPD units and uploaded certificates

 6. Booked appointment at PRC Manila for March 10